“I have a secret project which adds four hours every day to the 24 hours we have. There’s a bit of time travel involved.” —Sundar Pichai

 “Everywhere you hang your hat is home.
 Home is the bright cave under the hat.” —Lance Morrow

-For a timeless view of reality, watch this movie with your hat off and your ears on.
+For a timeless view of reality, watch the movie with your hat off and your ears on.

 “Hey sky, take off your hat, I’m on my way!” —Valentina Tereshkova